 2. Christopher Michael Langan: This man was born in California and had a reported IQ score of 190-210.
 He had already learned to read by the time he was three and came up with a theory called the Cognitive-Theoretic Model of the Universe.

-3. William James Sidis: This person has the highest scores ever recorded, ranging from 250 up to 300.
+1. William James Sidis: This person has the highest scores ever recorded, ranging from somewhere around 250 up to the 300 range.
+(IQ tests can’t reliably score people that many standard deviations outside of the normal range.)
 This gifted individual was born in New York in 1898 and had learned six different languages by the time he was five.
 For reasons related to his family upbringing, he ended up focusing his life on politics instead of pursuing his education further.